SunHaoRanCN/DRC_Inversion/README.md

 Laboratoire IBISC (EA 4526), Univ.
 Evry Paris-Saclay, Évry-Courcouronnes, France

 ## Setup
-This repository requires Python 3.10+ and Pytorch 1.10+.
+This repository requires Python 3.10+ and PyTorch 1.10+.
 Other packages are listed in 'requirements.txt'.
 To install the requirements in your environment:
 ```
 pip install -r requirements.txt